MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/coupons.md

 1. Go to **Retail and Commerce \> Inventory management \> Bar codes and labels \> Bar code mask setup**.
 1. Select **+New** to create a new bar code mask of type **Coupon**.
 1. Go to **Retail and Commerce \> Inventory management \> Bar codes and labels \> Bar code setup**.
-1. Select **+New** to create a new bar code that uses the bar code mask that you just created.
+1. Select **+New** to create a new bar code that uses the bar code mask that you created.
 1. Go to **Organization administration \> Number sequences**.
 1. Create two new number sequences:
     1. One sequence for the **Coupon number**, which is the unique identifier of coupon.